sugarcoat/sugarcoat/README.md

 # Usage #

-## Module API ##

 The Sugarcoat module takes a `config` object and returns a `Promise`.
-The Promise resolves to the original `config` object, expanded to contain the data from your parsed sections.
+By default, the `resolve` callback provided to the `.then` method receives the expanded `config` object with the parsed sections data.

 ```js
 const sugarcoat = require( 'sugarcoat' );